Quick Answer

 - The fair-price statute does NOT block tender offers.
 It blocks the LOWER back-end leg.
 A two-tier offer that pays the same price at front and back clears the statute.
 A single-tier offer at a uniform price is unaffected.

-Think of it this way: the Delaware business combination statute is the back-stop for everything else.
-Even if the acquirer clears the pill and beats the staggered board, the statute imposes a 3-year freeze on merger consideration unless the acquirer either negotiated board approval beforehand, swept up 85% in the single triggering buy, or won a supermajority of disinterested holders.
+Think of it this way: a business combination statute is a back-stop layered on top of the other defenses.
+Even if the acquirer clears the pill and beats the staggered board, this kind of statute can still freeze merger consideration unless the acquirer qualifies for one of the applicable statute's exceptions.

 Exam Tip: Gotchas